 Reaction to and fallout from the sit-in was divisive.
 During commencement weekend, the trustees issued a statement not-so-subtly condemning the sit-in and asserted that those who “disrupt or interfere with the functioning of the University” may be suspended, expelled, and even prosecuted.6 According to editorials in the student newspaper, the Colgate Maroon, student and faculty opinions on the sit-in and its outcome were largely supportive; however, the event spurred the creation of an alternative student newspaper, the Colgate News, whose editors felt the existing Colgate Maroon to be too liberal.
 President Barnett offered his resignation that summer.

 Sigma Nu never returned to campus.
-In 1976, its house at 84 Broad Street was repurposed as an all-female dorm named Bolton House, which also served as the Women’s Center.7 Today, 84 Broad Street is the residence of the Delta Delta Delta sorority.
+In 1976, its house at 84 Broad Street was repurposed as an all-female living unit named Bolton House, which also served as the first women’s center.7 Today, 84 Broad Street is the residence of the Delta Delta Delta sorority.
 A local chapter of Phi Delt was reinstated in 1970, as the New York Zeta Chapter of Phi Delta Theta.8

 The 1968 administration building sit-in kicked off a series of demonstrations and calls for campus change throughout the end of the 1960s and into the 1970s — and beyond.
 For example, the ABC’s occupation of Merrill House in 1969 eventually culminated in the establishment of the ALANA Cultural Center and the Harlem Renaissance Center.
 Indeed, as recently as 2014, Colgate students exercised their right to peaceful protest with a sit-in, once again inside the administration building (now the admissions center), seeking action related to “institutionalized racism [and] macro-, and micro-aggressions that have been happening at Colgate and nationwide for a long time.”9